lblod/toezicht-flattened-form-data-generator/README.md

 # toezicht-flattend-form-data-generator
-Microservice that listens to the delta notifier and inserts the form data in the triple store if a form is submitted.
+Microservice that listens to the delta notifier and inserts/updates the form data as a flat object in the triple store.

 ## Installation
 Add the following snippet to your `docker-compose.yml`: